 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.
 In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.

 Records will be held electronically using CPOMS, a secure online system.
-Only DSLs will have access to confidential information that will only be shared with relevant professionals working with the family.
-When the child leaves to transfer to another school, any records will be passed on to the new school's DSL.
+Only DSLs will have access to confidential information.

 In addition: